 “The students at Jasper Elementary love J’miah.
 (The teachers at our school find him to be a full partner in curricular planning and implementation of lessons and units.)
 J’miah can tell stories, write and direct plays that are performed school-wide, teach small groups and make children laugh and smile.
 If he had a cape, he could fly . . . at least the children think so.” ~ Dr. Kathleen Thompson, Retired Arts Educator/Director of Cultural Projects (Georgia Council for the Arts)

 Artist Residency, Southside Middle School, Florence, SC.
-Drama II classes of 8th graders rehearsing “Bruh Tiger and The Big Wind” from The Days When The Animals Used To Talk, a collection of stories from oral traditions during American slavery, anecdotes and historical references as witness by the late Reverend Dr. William J. Faulkner.
+Drama II classes of eighth graders rehearsing “Bruh Tiger and The Big Wind” from The Days When the Animals Used to Talk, a collection of stories from oral traditions during American slavery, anecdotes, and historical references as witness by the late Reverend Dr. William J. Faulkner.

 J’miah as “Quashee Alice-Accra,” a Gullah-Geechee elder with roots to Ghana, West Africa, presenting Pee Dee River (SC) area local history through “coded” Brer (Bruh) Rabbit folktales based on the late Reverend Dr. William J. Faulkner’s book, The Days When the Animals Talked.

 Highlights.
 Unknown to Joel Chandler Harris’ collection and the Brer Rabbit/Uncle Remus story cycles, the book highlights rare “Bruh Rabbit” folktales that were protests against the system of slavery and shares anecdotes and riddles for survival within the system and how enslaved Africans helped one another.
-This artist residency was coordinated by Southside Middle School, Florence, SC and its Fine Arts and Drama Department Chair, Gloria Turner.
-Arts in Education support under the auspices of the South Carolina Arts Commission (SCAC).
+This artist residency was coordinated by Southside Middle School, Florence, SC and its Fine Arts and Drama Department Chair, Gloria Turner under the auspices of the South Carolina Arts Commission (SCAC).

 Learn more about J’miah’s relationship with Reverend Dr. Faulkner’s family and how he kept Reverend Faulkner’s work and writings alive bringing it back into print with the founding of the William J. Faulkner Friends of Folklore, Inc. Historic markers came later as a result to honor Simon Brown, a once enslaved African who told “Lil Willie,” Reverend Faulkner as a child, coded Bruh Rabbit tales that denounced the system of slavery, while living with the Faulkner family in Society Hill, SC.